Gurobi/gurobi-machinelearning/docs/_sources/index.rst.txt

      :py:meth:`get_error <gurobi_ml.modeling.AbstractPredictorConstr.print_stats>` function.

 For the list of frameworks and regression models supported please refer to the :doc:`supported`, section.
-Note that even though the :doc:`api/add_predictor_constr`, should add the correct model for any supported predictor, individual functions for each predictor are also available.
+Note that, even though :py:func:`add_predictor_constr <gurobi_ml.add_predictor_constr>`
+the :doc:`api/add_predictor_constr` should add the correct model for any supported predictor, individual functions for each predictor are also available.

-For some regression models additional optional parameters can be set to tune the way the predictor is inserted in the Gurobi model.
+For some regression models, additional optional parameters can be set to tune the way the predictor is inserted in the Gurobi model.
 Those are documented in the corresponding function linked from :doc:`supported`.

 For a simple abstract example on how to use the package please refer to the :doc:`quickstart` section.
-More advanced examples are avaiable in the
+More advanced examples are available in the
 :doc:`examples` section.